jdleesmiller/jdleesmiller.github.io/_posts/2016-10-09-markov-decision-process-optimal-2048-solver-1.markdown

 [^2]: In case you, like me, sometimes felt like the game was scheming against you, giving you exactly the wrong tile at the wrong time, reading the source code reveals no such evil.
 Never attribute to malice that which can be attributed to randomness.
 That said, [there is a version that tries to give you the worst possible tile](https://aj-r.github.io/Evil-2048).
 As you might expect, it is much harder.

 [^general]: This treatment of MDPs is not fully general.
 For example, the policy can be stochastic, in which case...

+[^winning]: Getting to the 2048 tile is not the only possible objective for the game.
+You could instead try to collect as many points as possible, which basically means playing for as long as possible, before filling up the board.
+In that case, you'd essentially want to give a reward of 1 (say) for every non-losing state, and then 0 reward for the losing state.
+It's certainly possible to go beyond the 2048 tile, so the number of states would be much larger in that case.

 <script type="text/x-mathjax-config">
 MathJax.Hub.Config({